SkyeYXL/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign secondary private IP addresses.md

 Secondary private IP addresses are suitable for the following scenarios:

--   Optimization of application usage
+-   Multiple application usage

     If your ECS instance hosts multiple applications, you can assign multiple secondary private IP addresses to the corresponding ENIs.
 This way, each application uses a separate IP address for services, which optimizes the usage of the ECS instance.

--   Optimization of failover
+-   Failover

     If an instance fails, you can unbind ENIs from the instance and bind the ENIs to another instance to divert traffic to that instance.
 This can ensure service continuity.

-Take note of the following limits when you assign secondary private IP addresses:
+When you assign secondary private IP addresses, take note of the following limits:

 -   Each security group of the VPC type can contain a maximum of 2,000 private IP addresses.
 This quota is shared among all primary and secondary ENIs in the security group.
 -   You can assign a maximum of 20 private IP addresses to an ENI.
 The actual number depends on the instance type of the instance to which the ENI is bound.